open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>allowPrivilegeEscalation</b></td>
         <td>boolean</td>
         <td>
-          AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process<br/>
+          AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
+This bool directly controls if the no_new_privs flag will be set on the container process.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexsecuritycontextcapabilities">capabilities</a></b></td>
         <td>object</td>
         <td>
-          The capabilities to add/drop when running containers.<br/>
+          The capabilities to add/drop when running containers.
+Defaults to the default set of capabilities granted by the container runtime.
+Note that this field cannot be set when spec.os.name is windows.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>privileged</b></td>
         <td>boolean</td>
         <td>
-          Run container in privileged mode.<br/>
+          Run container in privileged mode.
+Processes in privileged containers are essentially equivalent to root on the host.
+Defaults to false.
+Note that this field cannot be set when spec.os.name is windows.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>procMount</b></td>
         <td>string</td>
         <td>
-          procMount denotes the type of proc mount to use for the containers.<br/>
+          procMount denotes the type of proc mount to use for the containers.
+The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>readOnlyRootFilesystem</b></td>
         <td>boolean</td>
         <td>
           Whether this container has a read-only root filesystem.
-Default is false.<br/>
+Default is false.
+Note that this field cannot be set when spec.os.name is windows.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsGroup</b></td>
         <td>integer</td>
         <td>
           The GID to run the entrypoint of the container process.
-Uses runtime default if unset.<br/>
+Uses runtime default if unset.
+May also be set in PodSecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>